-First established in Spring 2022, the CASAA Microgrants Program recognizes that faculty and staff in higher education are better equipped to engage in extensive research projects when provided financial support for resources, technology, and/or travel.
+First established in 2021-2022 academic year, the CASAA Microgrants Program recognizes that faculty and staff in higher education are better equipped to engage in extensive research projects when provided financial support for resources, technology, and/or travel.
 While the long-term goal is to provide more substantive grants through the development of a scholar-advocates program, these microgrants speak to our institutional investment in antiracist scholarship as well as the innovative work our faculty/staff are engaged in today.

 - Recognizing that racism manifests in different forms and that the ways in which Arcadia faculty/staff might work to understand and combat those systems will necessarily vary, CASAA defines scholarship broadly to include discovery, artistic expression, application, and integration, following the Boyer model.